TerezaA1/EMS-documentation/index.rst

 Getting started
 ~~~~~~~~~~~~~~~

-Please go to `teslablueplanet.eu <https://teslablueplanet.eu/>`_ page, select the Energy managment portal and log in to the system with your email address and password:
+Please go to `teslablueplanet.eu <https://teslablueplanet.eu/>`_ page, select the Energy management portal and log in to the system with your email address and password:

 .. image:: /images/ver02/index.*

 It depends on the user role which functions are accessible.
-The system operator have access to all basic functionalities of the portal, can view telemetry data and foracasts, try different optimization scenarios and see simulation.
+The system operator has access to all basic functionalities of the portal, can view telemetry data and forecasts, try different optimization scenarios and see the simulation.
 The process admin has on top of the operator's rights also access to the microgrid setup options and battery model database.

-This user manual provides description of the visual elements in the interface.
+This user manual provides a description of the visual elements in the web interface.
 The functions are documented as they appear on the left pane in the AMOS portal:

 .. toctree::
    :maxdepth: 2